-Vhole school approaches The universal offer to all students Additional, targeted support and provision Specialist, individualised support and provision 000 • All areas of the school are accessible to everyone including those students with SEND.
+Whole school approaches The universal offer to all students Additional, targeted support and provision Specialist, individualised support and provision • All areas of the school are accessible to everyone including those students with SEND.
 Non-slip, non-breakable equipment available in practical lessons.
 E.g.cooking Specialist equipment in practical lessons enables disabled students to be independent.
 All facilities have wheel chair accessible classes.
 Adapted toilets available.
-Some toilets adapted by height Classrooms/halls/corridors are made accessible for young people with sensory needs.
+Some toilets adapted by height.
+Classrooms/halls/corridors are made accessible for young people with sensory needs.
 Students feel safe and in an environment where bullying is acknowledged and dealt with effectively.
-Some toilets adapted by height.
 Adjustable chairs/ tables can be made available.
 Lift available to gain access to new extension.
 Our Reception outdoor area includes multi sensory activities and stimulating areas e.g. mud kitchen, water and sand zones, music and planting areas.
 There are named adults who are 'team teach' trained.
-We talk with and visit where possible early years providers to help us prepare to support pupils with additional needs joining our school in Year R. There is a 'Designated Safeguarding Lead, 'Phillippa Piper and Designated Safeguarding Officer in school, Catherine As appropriate staff attend training offered to support individual needs.
+We talk with and visit where possible early years providers to help us prepare to support pupils with additional needs joining our school in Year R. There is a 'Designated Safeguarding Leads are, Catherine Biddick, Claire Jouvenat and Lisa Webb As appropriate staff attend training offered to support individual needs.